3nt0n/bachelor_thesis/Learning Notes/Tools/Plotting_Codes/README.md

 Changes by me (anton): - The number behind "plot" tell you how many arguments can be taken (-> how many graphs in the plot)
                        - The resulting plot will be output in the current working directory

+                       - copy and edit the plot<number>.py files to change the description of the graphs

 How to use: